 ACBSP was founded in 1988, at a time when only 15 percent of business schools across the country were accredited.
 From the beginning, the ACBSP has focused on excellence in teaching and on tangible learning outcomes.
 This emphasis on outcomes, as well as continuous quality improvement, helps ACBSP-accredited institutions update their programs to ensure they align with employer needs and provide students with the skills companies require.
 Today, ACBSP is a leading accrediting agency in the learning outcomes category.

 Like the AACSB, ACBSP has a rigorous review process to ensure programs meet accreditation standards, including assigning a mentor to help schools complete a plan for self-study.
 Accreditation is granted for 10-year periods, with reviews for quality assurance every two years.

 Which Type of Business School Accreditation Is Right for You?

-Utica College’s online MBA is in candidacy for AACSB accreditation.
+Utica College’s online MBA is accredited by the ACBSP.
 For more questions about accreditation and Utica College’s online MBA, call 866-295-3106 or request more information.